- Underfloor Air Delivery

 To protect data center investment in this kind of environment, proper maintenance must always be followed.
 Below are the proper raised floor maintenance and care:

-- Dust or vacuum floor daily.
+- Dust or vacuum the floor daily.

 - Damp-mop only with warm water and mild multipurpose ammoniated floor cleaner.
 DO NOT use excessive water, Large amounts of water can weaken adhesive and cause de-lamination.